Courtland Sutton Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- In his five matchups against the Chiefs, Sutton's 62 receiving yards average is 18.5 more than his over/under for Saturday's game (43.5).
+- Sutton is averaging 62 receiving yards per game in five career matchups against the Chiefs, 17.5 more than his receiving yards prop bet over/under for Saturday's game (44.5).

-- This week Sutton will face the NFL's 26th-ranked pass defense (269.0 yards allowed per game).
+- The 269.0 yards per game the Chiefs are conceding through the air makes them the NFL's 26th-ranked pass defense.

-- The Chiefs have surrendered 27 touchdowns through the air (1.7 per game).
+- The Chiefs have allowed 27 touchdowns through the air (1.7 per game).
 They are 21st in the NFL in that category.

 Recent Performances

-- In last week's game against the Chargers, Sutton was targeted five times and racked up three catches for 60 yards (20 yards per reception).
+- In last week's outing against the Chargers, Sutton was targeted five times, picking up 60 yards on three receptions (averaging 20 yards per catch).

-- During his last three games, Sutton has caught nine passes on 17 targets for 105 yards, averaging 35.0 yards per game.
+- Over his last three outings, Sutton has put up 35.0 yards per game, hauling in nine passes on 17 targets.

 Sutton's Denver Teammates